-For just £30 you can feed a family of five for an entire month, that’s less than your average weekly food bill.
+For just £35, you can feed a widowed family of five for an entire month.
+That’s less than your average weekly food bill.

-Each food parcel generally contains rice, flour, oil, lentils, pulses, spices, tea, sugar, vegetables, dates, soap and sanitation products.
-In addition, we make sure that all the produce is sourced locally with a focus on nutritional benefit and longevity.
-Not only will you be helping vulnerable widows and orphans, but your support will help local economies prosper.
+Each Iftar and Suhoor Food Parcel contains nutritional staples such as rice, flour, lentils, pulses, oil, spices, tea, milk powder, sugar, dates, sanitation products and much more.
+All the produce is sourced locally with a focus on nutritional benefits and longevity.
+When you donate with us, not only will you be helping vulnerable widows and orphans, but your support will help local economies prosper.

 Orphans are supported each year across 15 different countries

 Families were fed nutritious meals in Asia, Africa and the Middle East

 Khadija Abdi moved into an IDP camp with her mother and four children, after she lost her husband.
 IDP camps are overflooded with refugees and are known for their lack of hygiene, food and clean water.

 As part of our visit to Sierra Leone we spoke to many children in the hope of finding out more about the lives of orphans in Freetown.
 We asked the usual questions about their favourite subjects, their hobbies and what they want to be when they grow up.